Thanksgiving Dessert Recipes is a sponsored post- thanks for supporting The Staten Island Family

 Shape into small balls about 1 inch in diameter; roll in desired coating; place on a plate.
 Cover and keep in the freezer until ready to eat.

-So what are some of your favorite Thanksgiving Desserts?
+So what are some of your favorite Thanksgiving Dessert Recipes?